Guest Poster: Phil Gerbyshak

 The following is a guest post from Phil Gerbyshak.

 Phil Gerbyshak teaches sales people and leaders to position themselves as an expert in their niche to up their influence, impact and income.
-If you’re looking to be more effective using LinkedIn, get your complimentary copy of LinkedIn Daily Dozen and tune in to Conversations with Phil, where Phil interviews today’s business leaders to find out the straight talk on the latest business issues affecting you.
+If you’re looking to be more effective using LinkedIn, get your complimentary copy of LinkedIn Daily Dozen and tune in to Conversations with Phil (link no longer active), where Phil interviews today’s business leaders to find out the straight talk on the latest business issues affecting you.

 Adam’s Note: The article below began as a Facebook post by my friend Phil Gerbyshak.
 When I first read the post, I thought to myself “wow, what a great story,” but when I thought about it further (how often does a post on Facebook make you do that?), I realized what a powerful lesson the story had to teach people at all organizational levels.
 In this brief story are lessons about the importance of focusing on the person in front of you, the impact of making human connections, and, of course, the value of having heart.